-- 4. Use the Zoom button to magnify the page for a clearer view.
-(You may not notice much of a zoom if you have a large screen). - 5.
-Click the Back button at the top left of Backstage View to return to the workbook. - 3 Add a Print Preview button to the Quick Access Toolbar.
+4. Use the Zoom button to magnify the page for a clearer view.
+(You may not notice much of a zoom if you have a large screen).

+5. Click the Back button at the top left of Backstage View to return to the workbook.